AtMoDat/atmodat_data_checker/README.md

 ```bash
 run_checks.py -f file_to_check.nc
 ```
-To run the checker on all *.nc files of a directory, use:
+To run the checker on all *.nc files of a directory (including all sub-directories), use:
 ```bash
 run_checks.py -p file_path
 ```